 \end{small} where $Q_{1,N+1}=Q_{1,1}$, $\nu^{N+1}=\nu^1$, $\nu^0=\nu^N$, $M(z;q)=\prod_{n=1}^\infty (1-zq^{-n})^n$, and

 \end{thm}

-The left hand side of equation \eqref{eqn:main2} differs from that in equation \eqref{eqn:main}.
-The first difference lies in the labeling: the left hand side of equation \eqref{eqn:main} is labeled by $q^{-\|\nu^{i,t}\|^2}$, while the left hand side of equation \eqref{eqn:main2} is labeled by $q^{\kappa(\nu^i)/2-\|\nu^{i}\|^2}$.
-The quotient of these labels is $q^{\kappa(\nu^i)/2}\neq 1$, which is related to the so called framing term in the theory of topological vertex \cite{AKMV}.
+The left-hand side of equation \eqref{eqn:main2} differs from that of equation \eqref{eqn:main}.
+The first difference lies in the powers of $q$: the left-hand side of equation \eqref{eqn:main} has the term $q^{-\|\nu^{i,t}\|^2}$, while the left-hand side of equation \eqref{eqn:main2} has the term $q^{\kappa(\nu^i)/2-\|\nu^{i}\|^2}$.
+The ratio of these two terms is $q^{\kappa(\nu^i)/2}\neq 1$, which is related to the so-called framing term in the theory of topological vertex \cite{AKMV}.
 The second difference involves the presence of $\nu^{i,t}$ and $\nu^{i}$.
-It is somehow strange that why such simple differences in terms lead to vastly different infinite product formulas.
-It is worth noting that the infinite product formula in the theory of topological vertex is closely related to the integrality of the so called Gopakumar-Vafa invariants (see \cite{HIV, LLZ}), and framing term naturally emerges in the gluing process (see \cite{AKMV,LLLZ}).
+It is surprising that such simple differences in terms lead to vastly different infinite product formulas.
+It is worth noting that the infinite product formula in the theory of topological vertex is closely related to the integrality of the so-called Gopakumar-Vafa invariants (see \cite{HIV, LLZ}), and framing term naturally emerges in the gluing process (see \cite{AKMV,LLLZ}).